Managing hemophilia with inhibitors can bring challenges

 Alhemo® (concizumab-mtci) injection 60 mg, 150 mg, or 300 mg is a prescription medicine used for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in adults and children 12 years of age and older with hemophilia A with factor VIII inhibitors or hemophilia B with factor IX inhibitors.

-• It is not known if Alhemo® is safe and effective in people receiving ongoing immune tolerance induction (ITI)
+• It is not known if Alhemo® is safe and effective in people receiving ongoing immune tolerance induction (ITI) or in children younger than 12 years of age

 Show more Show less